 Participants must read the Continuing Education article, online reference documents (if applicable), and reflect on the 12 questions listed under the “Required Reflective Questions” section of this article in order to earn contact hours.
 Verification of participation will be noted by online registration.
 No commercial support has influenced the planning of the educational objectives or the content of this activity.
 There is no endorsement of any product by the provider or NCNA associated with this activity.
 No article information relates to products governed by the Food and Drug Administration.

-The North Carolina Board of Nursing is an approved provider of continuing nursing education by the North Carolina Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+The North Carolina Board of Nursing is approved as a provider of nursing continuing professional development by the North Carolina Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.